gta5-map/Social-Club-API-cheat-sheet/docs/weapons.rst

   Note: Look out for the ``settings.WeaponsJson`` JavaScript object that holds the information!

   :query slot: needs to be ``Freeroam``
-  :query optional nickname: target (Social Club name) to query
+  :query optional socialclub_username: target (Social Club username) to query
                             defaults to logged in Social Club player